-Six of the 10 'Action' results were likely to have been related to rainfall.
-This site has been monitored since 2017-18 and accounted for 21 'Action' results out of 28 sampling occasions within the same time frame.
-This means the site was considered suitable for swimming 21 percent of the time within the last two years.

-The site was part of the source tracking investigation programme in 2017-18.
-Microbial source tracking analyses identified contamination caused by ruminant and wildfowl.
+The 'Action' result was likely to have been related to rainfall.
+This site has been monitored since 2017-18 and accounted for 22 'Action' results out of 42 sampling occasions within the same time frame.
+This means the site was considered suitable for swimming 48 percent of the time during the summer season in the last three years.
+Microbial source tracking analyses identified faecal contamination caused by ruminant and wildfowl animals.
+Human faecal contamination was also detected on one sampling occasion during the 2019/20 season.